 And there were others.
 Too many to give full attention to, as they deserve.
 Evelyn Winters, 42, found nude, beaten and strangled to death in March of 1947.
 Laura Telestad, 37, found nude and strangled with a strip of cloth.
 Body dumped in a vacant lot.
 Rosenda Mondragon, 20, found nude, tortured and strangled.
 Body dumped a mile from where Evelyn Winters’ body was discovered.
 Gladys Kern, 50, a real estate agent found dead in a house she was scheduled to show in 1948.
 Beaten and stomped to death.
 Louise Springer, kidnapped in her car.
 Found beaten, strangled, sexually assaulted and sodomized with a tree branch.
 Jean Spangler, 27, had been a roommate of Elizabeth Short.
 Jean disappeared and her body was never found.

 Was Los Angeles in the grips of a fiendish serial killer?
 The short answer is maybe.
 I’m not an expert in homicide.
-When I was a detective, arson was my specialty, but I’ve received training in homicide investigations and have been around them, so I know a bit.
+When I was a detective, arson was my specialty, but I’ve received training in homicide investigations and have worked arson-homicides, so I know a thing or two, but Freud I ain’t.
 The manner and method of some of these cases would indicate that the police may have had one assailant on some of them.
 But others don’t really fit given the age or manner of death of the victim.
 I do think we can say with some certainty that some of these cases were the work of one person.
 Murders are not new.
 Crime is not new.

 If anything, the study of history teaches us that f—-d up people have been around forever.
 Serial murder is not a recent phenomenon, nor are sexual homicides.
 Though we look back with a bit of nostalgia, the truth is Los Angeles was trapped in its own true life noir tale in the 1940s.
 With the police and city administration on the take, evidence could be made to disappear (as happened with the evidence associated with the Dahlia case).
 Cases could be penned on a minority to protect a well connected individual.
 Though the police were able to do more forensically at the time than you might think, it wasn’t enough.
 Given the time that has passed, these women will never get justice.
 Their killers got away with it.
 And that, Dear Readers, is a tragedy.